LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Administrative staff: Important functions are patient identification, administrative admission, and administrative discharge and billing.

 ### 3.12.3 Domain Layer: The Patient Entity Type
-Look at the entity type “patient” that is interpreted and updated by various functions.
+Look at the entity type "patient" that is interpreted and updated by various functions.
 Which functions update the patient information, which functions interpret it?

 Answer:
-The entity type “patient” is updated by the function “patient admission.”
+The entity type "patient" is updated by the function "patient admission."
 All other functions that are related to patient care interpret it.

 ### 3.12.4 Logical Tool Layer: Communication Server
 Imagine a hospital information system that comprises four application systems: a PAS, an MDMS, a RIS, and a PDMS.